Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

-\textit{Simplification of parameter space fits---} Employing the Empirical Interpolation (EI) method~\citep{Field:2013cfa}, we get a set of nodes in time/shifted mean anomaly for each data piece at which fits are constructed for that data piece across the parameter space to yield a continuous surrogate model.
-We find that for \textit{both} time and mean anomaly parameterized surrogates, the variations in $\Delta A$ and $\Delta \phi$ at these EI nodes is significantly simplified when expressed against the \textit{instantaneous} values of eccentricity and mean anomaly $(e_{EI}, l_{EI})$ at the EI time/shifted mean anomaly nodes, instead of their values $(\eref, \lref)$ at a fixed reference time $t_{\rm{ref}}$ (see Fig.~\ref{fig: parameter-space-variation}).
-Hence, this simplification allows accurate parametric fits to be built from a relatively sparse training waveform space.
-We detail the surrogate construction steps in Appendix A. For the same reason, we parameterize the surrogate via the symmetric mass ratio ($\eta:=m_1 m_2/(m_1+m_2)^2$) instead of the mass-ratio $(q)$ for all data pieces.
+\textit{Simplification of parameter space fits---} To complete the surrogate model, one constructs fits for each data piece's values at a set of time/shifted mean anomaly nodes obtained via the Empirical Interpolation (EI) method~\citep{Field:2013cfa}.
+We find that for \textit{both} time and mean anomaly-parameterized surrogates, the variations in $\Delta A$ and $\Delta \phi$ are significantly simplified when expressed against the \textit{instantaneous} values of eccentricity and mean anomaly $(e_{EI}, l_{EI})$ at the corresponding EI time/shifted mean anomaly nodes, instead of their values $(\eref, \lref)$ at a fixed reference time $t_{\rm{ref}}$ (see Fig.~\ref{fig: parameter-space-variation}).
+This allows accurate parametric fits to be built from a relatively sparse training waveform space.
+We detail the surrogate construction steps in Appendix A. For the same reason, we parameterize the surrogate via the symmetric mass ratio ($\eta \coloneq m_1 m_2/(m_1+m_2)^2$) instead of the mass-ratio $(q)$ for all data-pieces.

-We use Gaussian Process Regression (GPR) for fitting \cite{Varma:2018aht}.
-However, we found evaluation of GPR fits to be slow during surrogate evaluation, so we replaced them with faster tensor product cubic spline interpolants~\cite{TPI} constructed over the GPR fit predictions.